sjl/.plan/README.markdown

 out you can use the `openconnect` client to connect, so `sudo apt install openconnect` and then `sudo openconnect vpn.rit.edu` just magically works.
 Fantastic.

+Finished the `hg.stevelosh.com` reskin on my lunch break.
+Just had to get the `README`s looking decent.